VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 For veterans, their dependents, and widows trying to locate a secure home,

-the Veterans Affairs Supportive home (VASH) Program is a lifeline.
-For people
+The Veterans Affairs Supportive Home (VASH) Program is a lifeline.
+For

-who have served their country, the program helps guarantee long-term
+people who have served their country, the program helps guarantee

-stability by combining housing vouchers with necessary support services.
+long-term stability by combining housing vouchers with necessary

-The VASH Program keeps making a big impact in the life of thousands of
+The VASH Program keeps making a big impact on the lives of thousands of

 0Shares